CS 332

 A script is executed as if the individual commands were entered, one-by-one, in the Command Window.
 As a consequence, existing variables in the MATLAB workspace can be altered by a script that uses variables of the same name, and new variables created by a script will remain in the workspace after execution is complete.

-The search path initially contains all of the directories where MATLAB stores its files.
-The search path can be viewed by selecting Set Path... from the File menu.
-This brings up a dialog box with a list of current directories on the search path.
-On a Mac or PC, a new directory can be added by clicking either the Add Folder... or Add Folder with Subfolders... button, which brings up another dialog box that can be used to navigate to the directory to be added to the search path.
-To modify the search path on a Linux machine (this also works on PCs), first use the Current Directory window to navigate to the directory containing the folder (directory) to be added to the search path.
-Right-click on the folder and then select Add to Path in the menu that appears.
-A smaller menu will appear with the choices Current Directory, Selected folders or Selected folders and subfolders.
+The search path initially contains all the folders where MATLAB stores its files.
+The search path can be viewed by selecting Set Path from the menu bar at the top of the MATLAB window.
+This brings up a dialog box with a list of folders that are currently on the search path.
+On a Mac or PC, a new folder can be added by clicking either the Add Folder... or Add Folder with Subfolders... button, which brings up another dialog box that can be used to navigate to the folder to be added to the search path.

-In order to execute a script from the editor using Run from the Debug menu, or by entering the name of the script in the Command Window, the script file must be stored in the current directory or some other directory listed on the search path.
+In order to execute a script from the editor or by entering the name of the script in the Command Window, the script file must be stored in the Current Folder or some other folder listed on the search path.

 When naming variables and files, it is helpful to remember the procedure that MATLAB uses to resolve a name that appears in a script or is entered directly in the Command Window.
 To determine whether a particular name already exists, use the exist function, which returns 0 if a name does not exist: